TransferWare/epc/README.md

 ## INSTALL FROM SOURCE

-Also called the MAINTAINER BUILD.
+The Autotools community calls this a MAINTAINER BUILD.
 You just need the sources either cloned from [EPC on GitHub](https://github.com/TransferWare/epc) or from a source archive.

 You need a Unix shell which is available on Mac OS X, Linux and Unix of course.
 On Windows you can use the Windows Subsystem for Linux (WSL), Cygwin or Git Bash.